Sketchboard

 What are UML diagram types?

 UML Diagrams are categorized into two types: structural diagrams and behavioral diagrams.
 Under each category, there are several diagram types.
-Check out a more comprehensive categorization of class diagrams below.
-In a nutshell, structural diagrams visualize how components are organized in a static format, while behavior diagrams describe the interactions between components in a more dynamic format.
-Sketchboard’s UML diagramming software is ready for the development teams with all the necessary features to model any kind of UML diagram with ease.
-Continue reading to learn more about the types of UML diagrams!
+Structural diagrams visualize how components are organized in a static format, while behavior diagrams describe the interactions between components in a more dynamic format.

 Structural diagrams